 A closely related area is counting triangles in $C_k$-free graphs.
-More generally, let $ex(n,H,F)$ denote the number of copies of $H$ in $F$-free graphs on $n$ vertices.
+More generally, let $ex(n,H,F)$ denote the maximum number of copies of $H$ in an $F$-free graph on $n$ vertices.
 After some sporadic results, the systematic study of these problems (often called \textit{generalized Tur\'an problems}) was initiated by Alon and Shikhelman \cite{as}.
-Their connection to Berge hypergraphs was established by Gerbner and Palmer \cite{gp2}, who proved $ex(n,K_r,F)\le ex_r(n,\text{Berge-}F)\le ex(n,K_r,F)+ex(n,F)$ for any $r$, $n$ and $F$.
+Their connection to Berge hypergraphs was established by Gerbner and Palmer \cite{gp2}, who proved for any $r$, $n$ and $F$.